aurghadas/bkash-app-testing-automation/README.md

 ---

 ## How to run the code?
+1. On first terminal execute 'adb devices' to check the device connectivity. <br>
+2. On second terminal execute 'appium &' to start the Appium server. <br>
-1. On terminal write 'python3 bkash-app-test.py'<br>
+3. On third terminal exacute 'python3 bkash-app-test.py'<br>
-2. Hit 'ENTER'<br>

 ---